kmhein21/eclipse_sye/README.md

 Using R studio, a function was created to process our .WAV files and create a cleaned data frame.
 Using an High Powered Computer, we were able to iterate this process over all 20 of our audio recorders.
-A portion of the final product is displayed below:

 ## Model